-This is a very common statement we hear in the Admiral Claims team, but insurance is based on risk and statistics, so every incident you have is rated upon at renewal, regardless of fault.
+This is a very common question we hear in the Admiral Claims team, but insurance is based on risk and statistics.
+Every incident you have is rated at renewal, regardless of fault.

 These rating factors constantly change so we can’t tell you if a certain element will affect your premium.
 This is why we ask ‘have you had any claims or incidents, regardless of fault, within the last three years?’
 Even if you haven’t made a claim, it’s still classed as an incident.

 If you’re not at fault for an incident and we recover all the money back from the third party insurers, your No Claims Bonus is not affected.
 However, you still need to declare this to any future insurers.

 “Liability takes no more than 90 days to settle.”